nairobilug/nairobilug.or.ke/content/meetup-december-2016.md

 *Yes you can*

 ### Project Euler
 Challenge yourself.
-Do some(while at it, try to beat [link jnduli](https://projecteuler.net/country=Kenya)) challenges.
+Do some(while at it, try to beat [link jnduli](https://projecteuler.net/)) challenges.(you have to be a member to view the country rankings)
 *Always challenge yourself*

 ### Finally ...